Published the Jul 14, 2019

 Microsoft is the first cloud service provider in the UAE to achieve the Dubai Electronic Security Centre (DESC) certification for its cloud services, meaning the Dubai government and semi-government entities are able to use the new data center regions.

 The growth of Microsoft’s cloud footprint will play a strong role in job creation and economic growth across the region.
 A recent study by the International Data Corporation (IDC) predicts that the cloud and Microsoft ecosystem is set to create more than half a million jobs in the Middle East by 2022.

 Organizations in the UAE that have already signed up for Azure include the Emirates Group, Emaar Properties, Majid Al Futtaim, Jumeirah Hotels and Resorts, Landmark Group, Abu Dhabi Global Markets (ADGM), Miral, Daman Insurance, RAK Ceramics, Imdaad, Gulf Air, Viva, Kuwait Finance House, Dubai World Trade Center, and Dubai Airports

 Microsoft’s growing cloud network will also bring increased opportunities for partner growth and deploy it into multiple platforms.
 A past IDC study found that the Microsoft partner ecosystem earns more than US$9 for every US$1 of Microsoft revenue, driving a positive impact in the broader economy.

 With the launch of its South African cloud regions earlier this year, Microsoft became the first global provider to deliver cloud services from data centers in Africa.
 In May, Microsoft announced it was bringing its first Global Development Centres to the region with sites in Kenya and Nigeria, helping drive local innovation for global impact.

-Microsoft, whose cloud infrastructures serve more than a billion customers globally, expects its number of cloud sites to grow 25 percent over the next few years.
+Microsoft, whose cloud infrastructures serve more than a billion customers globally, expects the number of cloud sites to grow up to 25 percent.
 The regional expansion more than doubled in the last three years and the company has announced 50 areas worldwide.